The nasopharynx is an air-containing cavity at the back of the nose, which occupies the uppermost extent of the aerodigestive tract.

 Retropharyngeal space: This is a space behind the pharynx, in front of the spine.

-Sinus of Morgagni: Sinus of Morgagni is a defect in the lateral pharyngeal wall at the level of nasopharynx, formed due to a dehiscence in superior constrictor muscle, which fails to reach the base of skull.
+Sinus of Morgagni: Sinus of Morgagni is a defect in the lateral pharyngeal wall at the level of nasopharynx, formed due to dehiscence in superior constrictor muscle, which fails to reach the base of the skull.
 This gap is bridged only by pharyngobasilar fascia.

 It is through this opening the eustachian (auditory) tube along with its two muscles enter the nasopharynx.
 The Ascending palatine artery, which is a branch of the facial artery also runs through this sinus.

-As its only a membrane bound region, nasopharyngeal tumors can easily breach this area and spread into the parapharyngeal space.
+As it’s only a membrane-bound region, nasopharyngeal tumors can easily breach this area and spread into the parapharyngeal space.

-Rathke’s pouch: This dimple above the adenoids (junction of nasal septum and roof of nasopharynx) is the reminiscent of the buccal mucosal invagination, which forms the anterior lobe of pituitary.
+Rathke’s pouch: This dimple above the adenoids (junction of nasal septum and roof of nasopharynx) is reminiscent of the buccal mucosal invagination, which forms the anterior lobe of the pituitary.
 A craniopharyngioma may arise from Rathke’s pouch.

 Nasopharyngeal bursa: Its an epithelial lined median recess, which is seen within the adenoid mass, extends from pharyngeal mucosa to periosteum of basiocciput.
 Bursa represents the embryonic site of attachment of notochord to the pharyngeal endoderm.

-Tornwald’s disease is an abscess that develops in nasopharyngeal bursa.
+Tornwald’s disease is an abscess that develops in the nasopharyngeal bursa.
 Infected bursa usually presents with persistent postnasal discharge or crusting.

-Passavant’s ridge: This is a mucosal ridge, which encircles the posterior and lateral walls of nasopharyngeal isthmus, is formed by fibers of palatopharyngeus muscle.
+Passavant’s ridge: This is a mucosal ridge, which encircles the posterior and lateral walls of the nasopharyngeal isthmus, is formed by fibers of palatopharyngeus muscle.
 When soft palate contracts during deglutition or speech, it makes firm contact with Passavant’s ridge and cut off nasopharynx from the oropharynx.

 Nerve supply of nasopharynx

 The sensory supply of nasopharynx is by trigeminal (Cranial Nerve V) and Glossopharyngeal nerve (Cranial nerve IX).
-Anterior to the Eustachian tube, sensory supply is by the second division of trigeminal (Maxillary / V2) nerve while posterior to the tube its by the glossopharyngeal nerve.
+Anterior to the Eustachian tube, sensory supply is by the second division of trigeminal (Maxillary / V2) nerve while posterior to the tube it’s by the glossopharyngeal nerve.

-Motor supply is from the plexus formed by Glossopharyngeal nerve (Cranial nerve IX), Vagus nerve (Cranial Nerve X) and by the sympathetic fibers from superior cervical ganglion.
+Motor supply is from the plexus formed by Glossopharyngeal nerve (Cranial nerve IX), Vagus nerve (Cranial Nerve X) and by the sympathetic fibers from the superior cervical ganglion.